 Some of these products have “affiliate programs” which pay a referral fee.
 Some of these products don’t have affiliate programs.
 I try my best to mention products I think are useful.
 This is a judgment call on my part, and I try not to be swayed by the existence of an affiliate program.
 I expect that nobody would buy something solely because I mentioned it or included a link.
 I expect that you will use your own common sense on whether any product is something you want.

 Amazon has an affiliate program and I joined this program a long time ago.
-You should assume that any book on this Web site that links to Amazon will include my affiliate code and that I am getting paid for the referral.
+Apple’s iBooks store has one too, and so do B&N and Kobo.
+You should assume that any book on this Web site that links to Amazon, iBooks, B&N, or Kobo will include my affiliate code and that I am getting paid for the referral.
 If this bothers you at all, then please don’t click on the link.
-Instead, just open a fresh web browser window and go to Amazon and search for the book.
-That will make sure Amazon doesn’t pay me for the referral.
+Instead, just open a fresh web browser window and go to the retailer of your choice and search for the book.
+That will ensure that nobody pays me for the referral.

 Finally, in some cases, people have given me free copies of their book or product to test.
 If I think it’s useful to writers, I then may mention it on my site with a link.
 This doesn’t happen often, but it’s happened.
 It’s hard to remember exactly which products I’ve received free copies of, but I’m certain I’ve got a couple of free copies of books from people.
 I do remember that after I went through the free Simpleology 101 course and then bought the Simpleology 201 course and did a guest blog about it, the Simpleology guy noticed my guest blog post and gave me free copies of the other products he had, including Simpleology 301.